top of page

 What's it like working with me?

-Clients often say they feel safe with me, not just because I’m kind, but because I’m solid.
-I know how to stay present when things fall apart.
-Our work will be dynamic, creative, deep, and, if you’re committed, life-changing.
-I’m here to help you reconnect to what’s true, to what matters, and to the parts of yourself you may have forgotten or left behind.
+Clients often say they feel safe with me, not only because I’m kind, but because I’m steady.
+I know how to stay present when things feel uncertain or overwhelming.
+Our work together is spacious and creative, with room for both depth and possibility.
+My hope is that you leave feeling more connected: to yourself, to what matters most, and to the parts of you ready to be remembered and reclaimed.

 bottom of page